Tango-Rocker/batch-challenge/README.md

 - Verifying the presence of Docker and Docker Compose, with an option to install if they're missing.
 - Setting up and starting the Docker containers for the app and the database.

-batch processing system designed to read, validate, and process monthly payment records from CSV files.
 ## Technical Aspects